 This small, white, puffball, often referred to as the paltry puffball, is attached to the stony surface by several strands.
-It often live scattered to clustered in disturbed areas, especially in sparse grass and pastures.
+It often lives scattered to clustered in disturbed areas, especially in sparse grass and pastures.

 attached to the substrate by a tuft of mycelium, and spherical to slightly compressed.
 The surface is white, becoming buff to pale-tan and minutely tomentose.
 It is falling away in flakes at maturity to reveal dark grey papery contents.
 Spores